-On the basis of statistics in year 2004 delivered by the distribution system operators to the Energy Market Authority it can be concluded that interruptions of supply on the distribution level were minimal during the year 2004.
-In transmission pipeline of TSO the total forced interruption time due to disturbances were 3 hours in year 2004.
-Besides this there were planned outages, in total 39 hours.
+On the basis of statistics in year 2005 delivered by the distribution system operators to the Energy Market Authority it can be concluded that interruptions of supply on the distribution level were minimal during the year 2005.
+In transmission pipeline of TSO the total forced interruption time due to disturbances were 1.3 hours in year 2005.